r4eiou/LBYARCH-MP2_G1/README.md

 **I. Comparative execution time and short analysis of the performance of the kernels**\
 The comparison of execution time between the C program and the x86-64 assembly implementation of the dot product shows differences in their respective performance.
 The assembly implementation, which utilizes SIMD floating-point instructions and functional scalar SIMD registers, performs better than the C implementation, which uses a for loop.
 This is expected, as assembly language is mapped directly to machine language, which can be executed by the CPU.

+We ran each kernel version 20 times for each vector size: 2^20, 2^24, and 2^28.
+The corresponding outputs are as follows:\
+2^20\
+- Average Time for x86-64: 0.000600s
+- Average Time for C: 0.002450s

+2^24\
+- Average Time for x86-64: 0.015250s
+- Average Time for C: 0.037050s

+2^28\
+- Average Time for x86-64: 0.240400s
+- Average Time for C: 0.606250s

+From these results, we can conclude that the x86-64 assembly implementation runs much faster than the C implementation, and the difference in execution time grows larger as the vector size increases.
+The faster performance of assembly is clear for all tested vector sizes, showing the benefits of using SIMD optimizations and directly utilizing CPU instructions.

 For C implementation:
 - It uses a simple for loop to iterate through the vectors and accumulate the result.
 Execution time increases with the size of the vector, as each multiplication and addition is processed sequentially.